 Pricing plans for the Single app range from $19 to $119 per month, with Single charging a $0.05 to $0.15 fee on individual track sales and up to $1.50 on digital album sales.

 If you’d like to use Shopify to sell your music in a physical format (CD, vinyl, cassette etc.), the process for doing so is quite similar to the above.

 You just go to the ‘Products’ section of your store, where you can add products, provide details, upload artwork etc. These can then be organized into ‘catalogs’ (categories of products basically, for example vinyl, t-shirts, posters etc.).

-For a full overview of the process involved of adding physical music products to a Shopify store, please read our How to start a Shopify store post, which provides a detailed step-by-step guide on how to go about this.
+For a full overview of the process involved in adding physical music products to a Shopify store, check out our How to start a Shopify store post, which provides a detailed step-by-step guide on how to go about this.

 Selling music merchandise with Shopify

 Your music products on Shopify don’t have to involve actual music.
 It’s also an excellent platform for selling music-related items of all types — t-shirts, caps, pins, posters, branded mugs and so on.